Medical Radiation Science 1A

 4. Recognise the dangers associated with medical radiations, and describe the safe and ethical use of medical imaging and therapy interventions

-5. Identify normal anatomical and functional features on a range of medical images
+5. Begin to Identify normal anatomical and functional features on a range of medical images

 Plain film, CT, MRI, Ultrasound, PET, hybrid imaging, therapy applications

-Acquiring an image, Image storage, Image enhancement, clinical advantages
+Acquiring an image, Image storage, Image enhancement, 2D 3D 4D imaging, clinical advantages

 Registration and licensing standards, national and international codes, radiation protection